-Simultaneously manages the patient's health problems, both acute and chronic Is able to tolerate uncertainty, including that
+•Simultaneously manages the patient's health problems, both acute and chronic Is able to tolerate uncertainty, including that experienced by the patient, where this is unavoidable

-Communicates risk effectively to patients and involves them in its management to the appropriate degree.
+· Communicates risk effectively to patients and involves them in its management to the appropriate degree.

-• Consistently encourages improvement and rehabilitation and, where appropriate, recovery.
+•Consistently encourages improvement and rehabilitation and, where appropriate, recovery.

-• Encourages the patient to participate in appropriate health promotion and disease prevention strategies
+• Encourages the patient to participate in promotion and disease appropriate health prevention strategies

-• Accepts responsibility for coordinating the management of the patient's acute and chronic problems over time
+Accepts responsibility for coordinating the • management of the patient's acute and chronic problems over time

-• Anticipates and uses strategies for managing uncertainty.
+Anticipates and uses strategies for managing uncertainty.

-• Uses strategies such as monitoring, outcomes assessment and feedback to minimise the adverse effects of risk
+Uses strategies such as monitoring, outcomes assessment and feedback to minimise the adverse effects of risk

-• Coordinates a team-based approach to health promotion, prevention, cure, care and palliation and rehabilitation
+· Coordinates a team-based approach to health promotion, prevention, cure, care and palliation and rehabilitation